Quentin Tarantino's unrealized projects: The Psychic remake

 Sometime in the 1990s, Tarantino considered remaking Lucio Fulci's 1977 giallo Sette note in nero (Seven Notes in Black), released in America as The Psychic.
 He intended for Jackie Brown co-star Bridget Fonda to star in the film.
 By the year 2000, Tarantino gave an update on the proposed remake: "It's a project in the murky future.
 I don't even own the rights to that stuff.
 It's one of those things where it's like if somebody buys the rights to make it, I won't make it.
 They can totally fuck it up.
-If it's meant to happen, it’ll happen.”
+If it's meant to happen, it'll happen."
 No further remarks on the project were made until Dardano Sacchetti, one of the original film's writers, revealed in an interview conducted for its 2019 Blu-ray release that he had been in contact with producers from Sony Pictures, who were interested in having Tarantino or other directors remake the film.

+Black Mask

+In the early 1990s, Tarantino has stated that he originally planned "to do a Black Mask movie", referring to the magazine largely responsible for popularizing hardboiled detective fiction, but development on "it kind of went somewhere else".

+Killshot

+After completing Pulp Fiction, Tarantino and Roger Avary acquired the film rights to Elmore Leonard's novel Killshot.
+Tarantino initially planned to write and direct Killshot and have another director make Rum Punch, but he changed his mind after re-reading the latter, saying he "fell in love" with the novel all over again.

+Halloween 6

+In 1994, after completing Pulp Fiction, Miramax approached Tarantino to write and direct a sixth installment of the Halloween franchise.
+Though a screenplay was never completed, Tarantino pitched a story idea involving Michael Myers and the Man in Black fleeing Haddonfield together and going on a road trip down Route 66 while murdering people, events which bear resemblance to those depicted in his screenplay for Natural Born Killers, which he was pitching to Miramax Films at the same time.
+Tarantino ultimately declined the offer, but suggested Evil Dead II co-writer Scott Spiegel as a potential director.